Portrait of Lozana: The Lusty Andalusian Woman: Plot summary

 The book begins in Cordoba where the sexually precocious Aldonza lives with her mother.
 After her mother's death, she moves to her aunt's house from where she escapes with Diomedes, a sea merchant.
 After travelling to many cities of the Mediterranean Sea and the Middle East and changing her name to Lozana, they come to Marseille to meet the father of Diomedes, who, disgusted with his son, sends him to prison and pays a sailor to make Lozana disappear.
 However, the sailor disobeys the order given and takes Lozana to Livorno, where she continues her journey up to Rome.
 Without money, Lozana goes to the Spanish downtown in Rome to request help; there, the women see her abilities in cooking, and creating beauty products (although her face is a little bit disfigured by syphilis).
 After a Neapolitan woman gives her a servant called Rampin, Lozana makes an agreement with him so that he becomes, for a time, her servant and lover.
 Following the advice of a post man, and with the aid of a Jew called Trigos who installs her in a house he owns, she begins her new life as a prostitute.
-After few years, she becomes the madame of a brothel, then Lozana and Rampin move to Lipari; the book ends with a little narration about the sack of Rome.
+After a few years, she becomes the madame of a brothel, then Lozana and Rampin move to Lipari; the book ends with a little narration about the sack of Rome.